-Warning: We do not recommend turning the AirCycler® off in a closed home.
+Warning: Under normal conditions we do not recommend turning the AirCycler® off in a closed home.
 Without ventilation, potentially harmful pollutants from building materials, gases, and other VOCs can still build up in the home.

 2. To turn the FRV back on, press the Mode Key.